nibscbioinformatics/nf-core-viralevo/docs/usage.md

 ## Reference genome name

-* You need to provide the name os a viral reference genome to '--genome'.
-You can either choose the already available name (e.g. 'SARS-CoV-2') from the nf-core-viralevo/conf/igenomes.config file or add details of a new genome that you wish to use in this pipeline to the bottom of igenomes.config.
+* You need to provide the name of a viral reference genome to '--genome'.
+You can either choose an already available name (e.g.'SARS-CoV-2') from the nf-core-viralevo/conf/igenomes.config file or add details of a new genome that you wish to use in this pipeline to the bottom of igenomes.config file.

 ## Running the pipeline